-Thus, the alternative explanation offered by Bicca-Marques and Calegaro-Marques [2016] was (also) partly based on certain untested assumptions or ignorant of available evidence.
-While we do not question the fact that the alternative explanation offered by these authors should have been mentioned, we also think that our interpretation should not been dismissed at this stage of knowledge either.
+Thus, the alternative explanation offered by Bicca-Marques and Calegaro-Marques [2016] was partly based on certain untested assumptions or ignorant of available evidence.
+While we do not question the fact that the alternative explanation offered by these authors could have been mentioned, we also think that our interpretation should not been dismissed at this stage of knowledge either.
 We agree that the mechanism proposed for the alternative explanation could be more parsimonious, but parsimony is not a necessary criterion for a complex trait to evolve.

-A general comment

-We would like to end with a comment on the nature of and style of scientific discourse in a relatively small discipline, such as primatology.
-We were surprised to discover the published article by Bicca-Marques and Calegaro-Marques [2016] without having been offered an opportunity to reply to the scientific arguments and the way one small aspect of our original study was taken out of its context.
-While we remain deeply convinced that criticism from peers is necessary for scientific progress and that apparently not very parsimonious ideas can have a stimulating and heuristic value, we would offer a discourse that is direct and transparent.
-Adding a corresponding tool to add comments to on-line publications could be one step in this direction to facilitate open discussion of articles published in this fine journal.
+We hope that our comments will help to move this debate forward and that it will stimulate more empirical studies of the role of environmentally-transmitted parasites in shaping ranging and movement patterns of wild vertebrates.

 ACKOWLEDGEMENTS